microsoft/SynapseML/website/docs/features/lightgbm/about.md

 By default LightGBM uses regular spark paradigm for launching tasks and communicates with the driver to coordinate task execution.
 The driver thread aggregates all task host:port information and then communicates the full list back to the workers in order for NetworkInit to be called.
-This procedure requires the driver to know how many tasks there are, and if the expected number of tasks is different from actual it will cause the initialization to deadlock.
+This procedure requires the driver to know how many tasks there are, and a mismatch between the expected number of tasks and the actual number will cause the initialization to deadlock.
 To avoid this issue, use the `UseBarrierExecutionMode` flag, to use Apache Spark's `barrier()` stage to ensure all tasks execute at the same time.
 Barrier execution mode simplifies the logic to aggregate `host:port` information across all tasks.
 To use it in scala, you can call setUseBarrierExecutionMode(true), for example: